DFE-Digital/get-into-teaching-app/app/views/content/blog/how-to-apply-for-teacher-training.md

 Your referees can tell training providers about your qualities and abilities, so it’s important they know you well.

+You'll provide your referee details when you apply.
+If you're offered a place on a course, your teacher training provider will then contact your referees.

 [Find out more about the requirements for references](/train-to-be-a-teacher/how-to-apply-for-teacher-training#choose-your-referees).

 ## 9. Complete your application